-The City of Treasure Island has recently installed an ADA beach access mat called a MobiMat, which is the first of its kind in Pinellas County.
+The City of Treasure Island has an ADA beach access mat called a MobiMat, which is the first of its kind in Pinellas County.
 The mat was installed at Gulf Front Park, 10400 Gulf Boulevard, the busiest beach access location in Treasure Island.

 The MobiMat RecPath is a removable access pathway made out of recycled materials.
 It extends approximately 400 ft. towards the gulf and is 6.5 ft. wide.
 It provides improved accessibility for those with mobility impairments and for pedestrians and users of strollers and beach carts.

 - Sunset Beach Pavilion 8000 West Gulf Boulevard in Sunset Beach (at 80th Avenue)

 - Gulf Front Park 10400 Gulf Boulevard (at 104th Avenue)